chigface/Data-Engineering-Path/README.md

 - Python Project for Data Engineering <a href="https://www.coursera.org/account/accomplishments/verify/2A8X7YHUFEES"> Certificate <a/>
 - Introduction to Relational Databases (RDBMS) <a href="https://www.coursera.org/account/accomplishments/verify/58EZ23PSWR2F"> Certificate <a/>
 - Databases and SQL for Data Science with Python <a href="https://www.credly.com/badges/1897694e-fc29-4ebb-b327-6583d103d313/linked_in"> Certificate <a/>
+- Introduction to NoSQL Databases <a href="https://www.coursera.org/account/accomplishments/verify/PFJQXT8UYBFC"> Certificate <a/>
+- Introduction to Big Data with Spark and Hadoop <a href="https://www.coursera.org/account/accomplishments/verify/MKLF446KYRN4"> Certificate <a/>

 <hr>